timescale/docs.timescale.com-content/api.md

 >:TIP: Say, the continuous aggregate uses time_bucket('2h', time_column) and we want to keep the view up to date with the data.
 We can do this by modifying the `refresh_lag` setting.
 Set refresh_lag to `-2h`.
 E.g. `ALTER VIEW contview set (timescaledb.refresh_lag = '-2h');` Please refer to the [caveats][].

 #### Restrictions
-- Only one continuous aggregate is permitted per hypertable.
-Multiple continuous aggregates will be supported in future versions.
 - `SELECT` query should be of the form specified in the syntax above.
 - The hypertable used in the `SELECT` may not have [row-level-security policies][postgres-rls] enabled.
 -  `GROUP BY` clause must include a time_bucket expression.
 The [`time_bucket`][time-bucket] expression must use the time dimension column of the hypertable.